mtfd438/flashPoint/README.md

 Tests writen on mac

 ## Tests included

- Search no results found - Verify site search will return 0 results if search querey is not found Search results found - Verify a site search will return results if search querey is found Verify an user can successfully login
+- Verify Docker site search will return 0 search results if search querey is not found
+- Verify Docker site search will return search results if search querey is found
+- Verify an user can successfully login into Docker with active account credentials
- Verify user cannot login with bad credentials and login error alert is displayed
+- Verify user cannot login to Docker with bad credentials and login error alert is displayed
+- Verify a new user can successfully signup for new Docker account

+## How to run tests
+- From command line python <script.py>
+- Testing script names test_login.py test_search.py test_singup.py

+##TODOs
+-Add test for a new user attempting to signing up with an exitisting ID -Add robust error logging
+-Add configuration file for URLs and crednetials